zikula-modules/Avatar/Avatar/modules/Avatar/pndocs/readme.txt

 ---------------
 Install it like any other module.
 Now you see an option "Avatar" in your personal account panel.
+Make sure that the folders you choese for storing the images is writable for the webserver (chmod 777) and protect it with an htaccess file like in the pnTemp folder.

 2. Configuration
 ----------------